Engin-Boot/capture-behavior-of-a-visit-counter-aayushvirkar/needs-director.md

 # Visit-counter for a Director

 Scenario: Show patient visits during working days and holidays Given
- People visit the hospital
+ The hospital is visited by patients
  When
  patient enters the premises of the hospital
  Then